-1. During the term of this agreement, and each annual period hereunder, Water User agrees to purchase from District all water used, sold or distributed by Water User for M & I use as defined in the District's Rules and Regulations, over and above quantities of "local water available to Water User", and used, sold or distributed by it, as that quoted term is defined and limited in paragraph 2 hereof.
-Such water to be purchased from District after consideration of local water available to and used by Water User is hereinafter referred to as the "net imported M & I requirement".

-2. "Local water available to Water User" shall include only the following:

-(a) As to water intended to be produced, extracted or diverted from Tehachapi Basin or its watershed, Brite Basin, or its watershed, or Cummings Basin, or its watershed, as such terms are defined in the three judgments in the respective ground water adjudications,1 local water available to Water user shall include only the following annual quantities and other rights of which Water User owns or leases, and as such annual quantities and other rights are or shall have been reduced, and thereafter adjusted from time to time, by the Court in allocating the allowable annual production from the particular basin, or otherwise reduced in any annual period pursuant to any provisions of the particular judgment as amended from time to time: (i) Such annual quantity or other right originally adjudicated to said Water User in the particular judgment (if any), as so reduced and adjusted, and (ii) such annual quantity or other right originally adjudicated to another party in the particular judgment but subsequently acquired or leased by Water User, as so reduced and adjusted, provided that such transfer complied with all conditions and procedures set forth in the particular judgment.
+THIS AGREEMENT is entered into effective by and I-CUMMINGS COUNTY WATER DISTRICT, a county water district ("I District" hereinafter) and ("Water User" hereinaf ter). ,.
+A. Recitals. any water taken by Wa Tater User has filed an appart, for M & I use as definiter User qualifies for agricant shall be inapplicable ther ined in District's Rules ultural rates, the Rules s and Regulations.
+To the e extent (ii) T. Regulations.
+This is a "term M & I agreement", entered into pursuant to the Ru les and B. Agreement 1 therefore, it is agreed bet 's application for service, a as follows: agrees to purchase fro defined in the District' Water User", and used, hereof.
+Such water to ring the term of this agree m District all water used, s Rules and Regulations, sold or distributed by it, as be purchased from District after referred to as the "net sold or distributed by over and above quant is that quoted term is do after consideration of y Water User for M & I ities of "local water avail efined and limited in parage local water available to ar use as lable to graph 2 2.
+"Lo cal water available to Water r User" shall include o nly the following: Basin or its watershed, l (a) As to water intended Brite Basin, or its watershed , are defined in the three judgments in the respective ground water adjudications, local water available to Water user shall include only the following annual quantities and other rights of which Water User owns or leases, and as such annual quantities and other rights are or shall have been reduced, and thereafter adjusted from time to time, by the Court in allocating the allowable annual production from the particular basin, or otherwise reduced in any annual period pursuant to any provisions of the particular judgment as amended from time to time: (i) Such annual quantity or other right originally adjudicated to said Water User in the particular judgment (if any), as so reduced and adjusted, and (ii) such annual quantity or other right originally adjudicated to another party in the particular judgment but subsequently acquired or leased by Water User, as so reduced and adjusted, provided that such transfer complied with all conditions and procedures set forth in the particular judgment.